systemslab/popper-paper/paper/paper.md

 current version of GCC (4.9) has approximately $10^{8}$ possible ways of compiling a binary.
-For the version of GASNet that we use (2.6), there are 64 flags for additional packages and 138 flags for additional features[^more].
+For the version of GASNet that we use (2.6), there are 64 flags for additional packages and 138 flags for additional features.
 To mount GassyFS, we use FUSE, which can be given more than 30 different options, many of them taking multiple values.

 ![\[[source](https://github.com/systemslab/popper-paper/tree/asplos17/experiments/gassyfs/visualize.ipynb)\]
 Scalability of GassyFS as the number of nodes in the GASNet cluster increases.
 The workload in question compiles Git.
 ](experiments/gassyfs/git-multinode.png){#fig:gassyfs-git}

-[^more]: These are the flags that are documented.
-There are many more that can be configured but not shown in the official documentation.

 In @Fig:gassyfs-git we show one of multiple experiments that evaluate the performance of GassyFS.
 We note that while the performance numbers